-SECTION 9 We protect your privacy
+SECTION 9 We protect the privacy of your protected health information

 Section 9.1 We make sure that your health information is protected

 Federal and state laws protect the privacy of your medical records and protected health information.
 We protect your protected health information as required by these laws.